voteflux/flux/CONSTITUTION.QLD.md

 ### Administration

 #### Decision Making

-Decisions are made by The Party Leader, or The Steering Committee when at least 66% are in agreement.
-For the purposes of decision making a quorum is achieved in any instance where:
+##### Quorum

-* The Leader or Deputy Leader in consultation with one other member of the Flux QLD Steering Committee are present,
-* All members of Flux QLD Steering Committee are present
+Quorum for decision making is achieved when The Leader or Deputy Leader in consultation with one other member of the Flux QLD Steering Committee are present, or when 2/3 of the Flux QLD Steering Committee are present.

+##### Decisions
+Resolutions are passed when The Party Leadership is in unanimous agreement (Leader, Deputy Leader, and one Flux QLD Steer Co Member), or 2/3 of Flux QLD Steer Co quorum are in agreement.

 The Leader may imbue any member with special authority for specific purposes, in which case decisions made by the delegate are treated as though they were made by the Leader.

+#### Complaints, Discipline & Disputes

+Complaints or disputes from or between members are to be taken up with the Steering Committee within one month of receipt of the complaint.
+Complaints regarding Steering Committee members, breach of The Flux Party Queensland Charter, or Flux Code of Conduct are to be addressed to the party secretary.
+Complaints regarding the Secretary are to be addressed to the Flux QLD Steering Committee Chair.
+Complaints regarding candidates are to be taken up with the Registered Officer.
+All formal complaints must be raised immediately with The Leadership.
+The Steering Committee Chair is responsible for individual and group bi-annual performance reviews.

+The Steering Committee in consultation with The Leadership will determine the merits of any complaints about a member, or members of the Flux QLD Steering Committee or Leadership.
+Should a complaint be found to have merit The Leadership or a Steering Committee consensus are to determine the measures necessary to address it.
+The Flux QLD Steering Committee in agreement with The Leadership can dismiss any complaint as frivolous or vexatious.
+Where conflict emerges within the Leadership or between the Leadership and Steering Committee, both will be jointly responsible for initiating best practice conflict resolution procedures.

 #### Annual General Meeting

-The party is required to hold Annual General Meetings (AGMs) once per calendar year at a time of the Leadership's choosing.
+The party is required to hold Annual General Meetings (AGMs) once per financial year at a time of the Leadership's choosing.
 These AGMs may be chaired by the secretary of the federal Flux Party or the secretary of Flux QLD.

 This rules around AGMs (except those above) are identical in an ongoing basis to the section titled "Annual General Meeting" in the federal Flux constitution.